 The Pope’s Worldwide Prayer Network (Apostleship of Prayer) addresses the challenges facing humanity and assists the mission of the Church.
 Members pray and work to meet the challenges of the world identified by the Pope in his monthly intentions, while walking a spiritual path called the “Way of the Heart.”

 A free service provided by the Institute for Advanced Jesuit Studies, the Portal to Jesuit Studies offers informed direction to some of the richest materials associated with the Society of Jesus located at a variety of websites.
 The Portal grants online access to a curated and fully searchable collection of important primary sources and some of the latest secondary scholarship related to the history, spirituality, educational heritage, and pedagogy approach of the Society of Jesus.
 The Portal also hosts online resources, such as key documents in Jesuit history and a forthcoming lexicon of Jesuit terminology.

 The Slavery, History, Memory, and Reconciliation Project (a work of the Jesuit Conference of Canada and the United States) is committed to a transformative process of truth-telling, reconciliation, and healing that, in conversation with the descendants of people held in bondage, acknowledges historical harms, seeks to repair relationships, and works within our communities to address the legacies of slavery that persist in the form of racial inequities today.

 The Jesuit Post

 The Jesuit Post (TJP) offers a Jesuit, Catholic perspective on the contemporary world by Jesuits in formation, who are supported and published by America Media.
-Nearly all of the contributors are not-yet-ordained Jesuits studying theology or philosophy, or working in Jesuit ministries.
+Most of the contributors are not-yet-ordained Jesuits studying theology or philosophy, or working in Jesuit ministries.
 Several recently ordained Jesuits also contribute to our work.
 On the whole, about 50 Jesuits are currently involved in the project.